-Christopher Casillas currently works for the State of Washington at the Public Employment Relations Commission ("PERC").
+Chris Casillas currently works for the State of Washington at the Public Employment Relations Commission ("PERC").
 He has a long career in public-sector labor relations, first beginning as an Associate at the law firm of Cline & Associates, a boutique Seattle law firm specializing in public sector labor law, and then becoming a partner in 2014.
-Chris began his career in 2003 after graduating from Seattle University School of Law, and while in private practice represented dozens of independent unions in the public sector across the State of Washington.
+Chris began his legal career in 2003 after graduating from Seattle University School of Law, and while in private practice represented dozens of independent unions in the public sector across the State of Washington.
 Now with the State of Washington, Chris assists various parties in resolving a variety of labor-management disputes as a mediator, administrative law judge, and trainer.
 In 2020, Chris launched The Negotiation Project at PERC, an innovative conflict prevention program designed for PERC's clientele that explores how academic theories and research about negotiations intersect with the practices and experiences of negotiators in public sector bargaining throughout Washington State.